robertorcosta/azure-docs.pt-br/articles/blockchain/templates/ethereum-poa-deployment.md

 ##### <a name="deployment-output"></a>Saída de implantação

-Depois que a implantação for concluída, você poderá acessar os parâmetros necessários por meio do email de confirmação ou por meio do portal do Azure.
+Once the deployment has completed, you can access the necessary parameters via the confirmation email or through the Azure portal.
 Nesses parâmetros você encontrará:

 -   Ponto de extremidade RPC do Ethereum